wnda/euc/README.md

 # euc.js
 "This site uses cookies" alert in vanilla JS.
 Cheerfully made possible by setting a cookie.

-42 sloc &middot; 1.68 KB (probably the lightest lib to achieve this functionality reliably and OOTB).
+52 sloc (probably the lightest lib to achieve this functionality reliably and OOTB).

 ## Why?